steodose/World-Cup/README.md

 # World-Cup
 Repo for my 2022 World Cup predictions and analysis

-## Modeling and Simulation for the 2018 FIFA World Cup.
+## Modeling and Simulation for the 2022 FIFA World Cup in Qatar.
 wc_model.R: Poission regression model to predict and simulate the 2022 Men's FIFA World Cup results.csv: Data for intertional soccer matches dating back to 1872. fixtures.csv: Fixtures and results for matches played in the 2022 FIFA World Cup